General Management Plan Amendment and Environmental Impact Statement

 The Tomales Bay Watershed Council regularly monitors eleven tributary sites and four sites on Tomales Bay to document the long-term water quality trends in tributaries and Tomales Bay, including sites within Point Reyes National Seashore.
 The Tomales Bay Watershed Council also participates in monitoring to inform the TMDL program discussed above.

-An analysis by NPS staff of water quality data collected in several coastal watersheds, including Kehoe Creek, Abbotts Lagoon, and Home Ranch Creek, indicates fecal indicator bacteria concentrations declined from 1999–2013 at 13 water quality stations downstream of management activities implemented on grazed lands during the monitoring period.
-There was no trend in turbidity (a measure of water clarity), but it was generally low, with approximately 92% of turbidity results collected between 2010–2013 in these coastal watersheds below a turbidity threshold representing unlikely harm to aquatic life (Voeller et al. 2020).
+An analysis by NPS staff of water quality data collected in several coastal watersheds, including Kehoe Creek, Abbotts Lagoon, and Home Ranch Creek, indicates fecal indicator bacteria concentrations declined by 54-99% from 1999–2013 at 13 water quality stations downstream of 30 management activities implemented on grazed lands during the monitoring period (Voeller et al. 2021).
+There was no trend in turbidity (a measure of water clarity), but it was generally low, with approximately 92% of turbidity results collected between 2010–2013 in these coastal watersheds below a turbidity threshold representing unlikely harm to aquatic life (Voeller et al. 2021).
 This new trend analysis provides updated information for some of the parameters in the coastal watersheds described in Pawley and Lay 2013, which only looked at data from 1999–2005.

 No long term analysis has been conducted by the San Francisco Bay Area Network Inventory and Monitoring Program to date, however they have produced a number of annual and biennial reports that provide snapshots of conditions.

 The Tomales Bay Watershed Council also produced a summary report of monitoring conducted in the Tomales Bay watershed between 2007–2012, which includes stations in the park.